DrRoad/WeatherDataAnalysis/README.md

 # Greatest 100 Hourly Precipitation Events

-I downloaded local climatological data from 13 of the largest metro areas in the United States from [NOAA](https://data.noaa.gov/dataset/u-s-local-climatological-data-lcd) which provides csv files for each weather station.
+I downloaded local climatological data from 13 of the largest metro areas in the United States from [NOAA](https://data.noaa.gov/dataset/u-s-local-climatological-data-lcd) which provides .csv files for each weather station.
 Documentation for this dataset can be found [here](https://www1.ncdc.noaa.gov/pub/data/cdo/documentation/LCD_documentation.pdf).

 First I created a table 'NOAARawData' in SQL server...